 Candy from Strangers

 We had problems in the Academic Assembly.
 Many problems, in fact.
 It was student government, after all.
 We were there to solve problems.
 But we couldn’t seem to solve our biggest problem of all: apathy.
 Nobody cared about the Academic Assembly.
 Half of the student body didn’t vote.
 The other half didn’t know we even existed.
+But maybe, we reasoned, we could solve the issue with free candy.

 One day, in early October, I wrote up a bill for a new outreach program.
 I called it “A Bill to Give Students Candy”.
 Essentially, it was a reverse trick-or-treat.
 We would get some candy and go around the dorms handing it out.
 As we gave the candy away, we’d tell all the freshman and sophomores about their student government.
 It sounded like a good idea to me, but it was about to go wrong in oh-so-many ways.